Error analysis of scalar auxiliary variable finite element methods for the Landau--Lifshitz--Bloch equation: Introduction

 It is worth noting that a common feature of the systems mentioned above is that they are \emph{semilinear}.
 In contrast, the LLB equation~\eqref{equ:llb a} is \emph{quasilinear} and is \emph{not} a gradient flow due to the term $-\gamma\bff{u}\times \bff{H}$, which complicates the analysis.
 Furthermore, the unknowns $\bff{u}$ and $\bff{H}$ are vector-valued, precluding the use of mean value theorems commonly employed in the analysis of SAV-based schemes for scalar-valued gradient flows.
 We overcome these inherent difficulties and derive optimal order convergence by treating the cross product term semi-implicitly, employing the Ritz projection, and carefully applying discrete Gagliardo--Nirenberg inequalities and Sobolev embeddings in the derivation of key superconvergence estimates.
 To the best of our knowledge, this is the first rigorous error analysis of a fully-discrete SAV-based scheme applied to a quasilinear system.

 An important feature of \eqref{equ:llb a} is the dissipation of micromagnetic energy \eqref{equ:energy} over time, and it is essential to maintain this property at the discrete level.
-As discussed in \cite{Soe25}, finite element schemes that are not provably energy-stable may produce non-physical solutions with non-decreasing energy.
-The SAV approach proposed in this paper enables the construction of linear schemes that are unconditionally stable with respect to the energy norm.
-Moreover, these schemes satisfy a discrete energy law involving a modified energy functional that approximates the true micromagnetic energy.
+As discussed in \cite{Soe25}, finite element schemes that are not provably energy-stable may produce non-physical solutions with non-decreasing energy. {The SAV approach proposed in this paper enables the construction of linear, unconditionally energy-stable schemes by reformulating the nonlinear energy into a quadratic form via an auxiliary variable.
+In addition, the quasilinear cross-product term is discretised in a semi-implicit, structure-preserving manner.
+Specifically, it is reformulated in terms of the effective field and treated in a weak form that is consistent with the energy functional.
+This allows one to exploit a discrete orthogonality property of the cross-product term, ensuring that it does not contribute to the energy variation at the discrete level.
+As a result, the scheme satisfies a discrete dissipation law for a modified energy functional, which serves as a surrogate Lyapunov functional and consistently approximates the original micromagnetic energy.
+This structure yields uniform stability in the energy norm (i.e., the $\bb{H}^1$-norm), enabling control of the gradient of the numerical solution.
+Such stability is generally not available for schemes for the LLB equation that lack a discrete energy law~\cite{BenEssAyo24, GolJiaLe25, LeSoeTra24, Soe25c} and plays a crucial role in the subsequent error analysis.}

 This paper is organised as follows.
 Notations and preparatory results employed in the paper are collected in Section~\ref{sec:prelim}.
 Error analysis for the SAV FEM with linearised Euler and linearised BDF2 time discretisation are established in Section~\ref{sec:sav fem euler} and \ref{sec:sav fem cn}, respectively.
-The main theorems of this paper are Theorem~\ref{the:err euler} and Theorem~\ref{the:err cn}, where optimal-order error estimates in the $\bb{L}^2$ and $\bb{H}^1$ norms, as well as in the $\bb{L}^\infty$ norm (for $d\leq 2$) are proven.
+The main results of this paper are Theorem~\ref{the:err euler} and Theorem~\ref{the:err cn}, where optimal-order error estimates in the $\bb{L}^2$ and $\bb{H}^1$ norms, as well as in the $\bb{L}^\infty$ norm (for $d\leq 2$), are proven.
+Numerical experiments are presented in Section~\ref{sec:exp} to verify the theoretical convergence rates, compare the performance of the schemes with existing methods, and investigate the energy dynamics, including the effect of adaptive time stepping.